piqueserver/piqueserver/README.rst

     python3 -m venv venv
     source venv/bin/activate

-    # note: requirements.txt includes all optional deps too
-    pip install -r requirements.txt
+    pip install .

-    python setup.py install

-    # now `piqueserver` will be available on the $PATH when venv active
+    # now `piqueserver` will be available on the $PATH when venv is active

 Arch Linux
 ~~~~~~~~~~